 What is aversive equipment?

-An stimulus is aversive when it is something that the dog will work to avoid.
+A stimulus is aversive when it is something that the dog will work to avoid.
 We define equipment as aversive when it causes discomfort or pain to the dog by design 2, in order to make them behave the way we want.
-A stimulus is generally defined as “aversive” when it is something that dog will work to avoid.

 The aim of this post is to help you: